kemitchell/square-one-forms/confidentiality-ip.md

 ## Purpose of Intellectual Property Terms

 The purpose of [Intellectual Property](#intellectual-property) is to make sure the company gets ownership of all _Intellectual Property Rights_ in your work for the company, or, failing that, broad licenses for it.
-But at a high level:
+In summary:

 - You promise to let the company know about the work you do in [Disclosure](#disclosure).